Ram-mcci/Catena-Sketches/catena4450m101_sensor/README.md

 While disconnected, you won't be able to select the COM port for the board from the Arduino UI.
 And depending on the various operatingflags settings, even after reset, you may have trouble catching the board to download a sketch before it goes to sleep.

 The workaround is to "double tap" the reset button.
 As with any Feather M0, double-pressing the RESET button will put the Feather into download mode.
 To confirm this, the red light will flicker rapidly.
 You may have to temporarily change the download port using `Tools`>`Port`, but once the port setting is correct, you should be able to download no matter what state the board was in.

-### gitboot.sh and the other sketches

-The sketches in other directories in this tree are for engineering use at MCCI.
-The `git-repos.dat` file in this directory does not necessarily install all the required libraries needed for building the other directories.
-However, all the libraries should be available from [github.com/mcci-catena](https://github.com/mcci-catena/); and we are working on getting `git-repos.dat` files in every sub-directory.